Indyfan113/Dream-Oasis-II/README.md

 \## General Simulation System and Artificial Intelligence System feat.
 Both Bots/Agents and Users/Operators/Humans.

 System for both Operators/Users and Agents/Bots alike;

-Inspiration initially based off of the general simulation system from the novel 'Ready Player One'.
+Inspiration based off of the general simulation system from the novel 'Ready Player One'.

-\#As well as Numerous Books, Films, Comics, and both Fiction and Non-Fiction.
+\#As well as too many to name Books, Films, Comics, Fiction, Science-Fiction, Science-Fact, and the Real and the Unreal.

-\## "This system design grew out of A Love of Gaming, Statistics, and Theory Crafting and most importantly, Life, The Mind and The Imaginal".
+\## "This system design grew out of A Love of Gaming, Statistics, and most importantly, Real Life, The Mind and The Imaginal".

-\## System is intended both for Simulation and Artificial Intelligence Agency.
+\## System is intended both for both Simulation(s) and Artificial Intelligence Agency.

 \## !
-Remember to go outside on Tuesdays and Thursdays.
+Remember to go outside on Tuesdays and Thursdays. ! ##

-\## Oasis II Minimal Kernel
+\## Oasis II Minimal Kernel ##